-Prior to beginning the clinical experience all students are required to submit and maintain a copy of:

-- Documentation of current CPR certification (American Heart Association BLS Health Care Provider course) - All students who are Registered Nurses are required to maintain a current Maryland nursing license that substantiates their legal standing for the practice of nursing and current nurse liability insurance. - 3.
+- 1. Prior to beginning the clinical experience all students are required to submit and maintain a copy of Documentation of current CPR certification (American Heart Association BLS Health Care Provider course). - All students must complete the Universal Onboarding Modules and Site-specific Onboarding in Blackboard, as directed by the clinical instructor and Clinical Coordinator. - 3.
+All students who are Registered Nurses are required to maintain a current Maryland nursing license that substantiates their legal standing for the practice of nursing and current nurse liability insurance. - 4.
 Student Nurse Liability Insurance may also be required for traditional and accelerated nursing students.